-We’re constantly striving to reduce our GHG emissions.
-In 2019, we recorded our lowest total emissions (as measured by total metric tons of CO2e) since we started reporting on this metric internally in 2010.
-Between 2018 and 2019, we were able to reduce our emissions by 4.5%, and by 13% over the five-year period ended in 2019.
+We are constantly striving to reduce our GHG emissions.
+In 2019, we recorded our lowest total emissions (as measured by the amount of tons of CO2e metrics) since we started reporting on this metric within 2010.
+Between 2018 and 2019, we were able to reduce our emissions by 4.5%, and by 13%. a five-year period ended in 2019.

 Our Climate Change Statement

-As investors, we strive to integrate climate change risks and opportunities in our investment analysis, decision-making and solutions.
-We continue to train our professionals and develop proprietary tools, including our engagement and collaboration platform, ESIGHT.
-We’re also conducting a campaign to engage firms on climate risks, specifically advocating that companies lacking emissions-reduction targets put them in place.
+As investors, we strive to combine the risks of climate change with opportunities in our investment analysis, decision-making and solutions.
+We continue to train our experts and develop proprietary tools, including our interaction with the collaboration platform, ESIGHT.
+We also run a campaign to involve factories in climate hazards, especially encouraging companies that have no intention of reducing emissions to put them in their place.

 Greening MC’s Buildings and Offices

-At MC, we’re working to place 65% of our employees in greener workspaces and more environmentally friendly buildings by 2025, as defined by ratings from Leadership in Energy and Environmental Design (LEED) or other local standards.
-We’re happy to share that our new office location in Shanghai recently achieved a gold-level LEED rating.
+At MC, we are working to place 65% of our employees in green spaces and environmentally friendly buildings by 2025, as defined by estimates from Leadership in Energy and Environmental Design (LEED) or other local standards.
+We are excited to share that our new office space in Shanghai has recently received the LEED gold standard.

 Engaging MC Employees on Sustainability

-The Sustainable Employee Wellness Group (EWG) is dedicated to sustaining the environment both as a firm and as individuals.
-The group hosts regular events to engage and educate employees on topics including solar energy, recycling, safe water and eating sustainably.
+The Sustainable Employee Wellness Group (EWG) is committed to environmental sustainability as a company and as individuals.
+The group hosts regular events to engage and educate staff on topics including solar energy, recycling, safe water and proper nutrition.

 Committed to Industry Leadership on Climate

-In collaboration with climate experts at Columbia University's Earth Institute, MC’s investment experts are developing new insights and tools to better enable us to analyze the impact of climate change on financial markets.
+In collaboration with climate experts at Columbia University's Earth Institute, MC investment experts are developing new knowledge and tools that enable us to analyze the impact of climate change on the financial markets.

-MC recognizes the growing commercial, economic and regulatory imperative to be more proactive in addressing the complex issues that climate change creates for financial markets.
-This recognition has driven MC's partnership with Columbia University, including MC's collaboration with leading climate scientists at Columbia University's Earth Institute to develop a Climate Science and Portfolio Risk curriculum and MC’s role as the Founding Member of the Corporate Affiliate Program at the newly launched Columbia Climate School.
+The MC recognizes significant trade, economic and regulatory growth to encourage addressing the complex problems posed by climate change in the financial markets.
+This recognition has strengthened MC's relationship with the University of Columbia, which includes the MC's collaboration with leading climate scientists at Columbia University's Earth Institute to develop the Climate Science and Portfolio Risk curriculum and the role of MC as the Founding Partner of the Company Partnership -Columbia Climate School recently launched. .

-In phase one of our partnership, we developed a coursework designed to help portfolio managers, analysts and others better understand, analyze, engage on and integrate climate risks and opportunities in investment analysis.
-It covers the scientific foundation of climate change, strategies to reduce and adapt to it, policy implications, technological solutions, and data sources that augment the investment process.
+In the first phase of our partnership, we have developed a curriculum that is designed to help portfolio managers, analysts and others better understand, analyze, share and integrate climate risks and opportunities in investment analysis.
+It covers the scientific basis for climate change, mitigation and adaptation strategies, policy implications, technological solutions, and data sources that improve the investment process.

 From Climate Science to Investment Analysis

-In our view, better understanding of the science behind climate change will help us translate its broad impacts into inputs and tools to sharpen our analysis.
-As climate change intensifies, for example, population growth will slow and productivity will decline, reducing economic output and hurting corporate profits.
-Climate change will leave some companies’ assets stranded or impaired, including fossil-fuel reserves.
-Capital spending will evolve, with more spending for climate-change protection and adaptation.
-This process will create winners and losers.
-Fossil-fuel producers, as mentioned, will struggle, while companies that develop new technologies and services that help with adaptation to and mitigation of climate change, including solutions that strengthen physical assets against climate change, will benefit.
+In our view, a better understanding of the science that causes climate change will help us to translate its broader implications into inputs and tools to sharpen our analysis.
+As climate change grows, for example, population growth will slow down and productivity will decline, reduce economic impact and hurt corporate profits.
+Climate change will leave some of the company's assets depleted or damaged, including waste oil reserves.
+Spending will change, as well as additional costs for protection and climate change.
+This program will create winners and losers.
+Fuel producers, as mentioned, will struggle, while companies developing new technologies and services that help adapt and reduce climate change, including solutions that strengthen tangible assets against climate change, will benefit.

 Tracing Climate Risks to Financial Statements

-Connecting climate risks to their impact on individual issuers' financial statements can help analysts pin down the specifics.
-A hurricane, for example, might damage physical assets, such as plants or facilities, requiring expensive repairs or even replacement.
+Linking climate risks to their impact on individual issuers' financial statements may help analysts to include specific details.
+For example, a hurricane may damage property, such as plants or buildings, requiring costly repairs or replacement.

-Transitional risks from the world’s move toward a carbon-free economy can be revealed by examining companies’ carbon footprints and income statements.
-For instance, if people avoid high-carbon food sources, and as carbon costs rise, beef producers’ profits will suffer.
-Firms that produce more efficient technologies like biofuels and smart grids, however, could thrive.
+The risks of the transition from globalization to a carbon-free economy can be identified by examining corporate carbon measures and revenue statements.
+For example, if people avoid high-carbon food sources, and as the cost of carbon rises, the profits of beef producers will suffer.
+Factories that produce highly efficient technologies such as biofuels and smart grids, however, can be effective.

 ESG in Action

-Measuring the effects of climate change on investment valuations has catalyzed a new industry that needs to grow up quickly as disclosure requirements, stakeholder expectations and market awareness are increasing rapidly.
-At MabCredit, we have partnered with Columbia University’s Earth Institute to conduct an extensive review of existing climate change scenario-analysis providers and their various approaches.
+Measuring the effects of climate change on investment levels has created a new industry that needs to grow faster as information needs, stakeholder expectations and market awareness grow faster.
+At MabCredit, we have partnered with the Columbia University Earth Institute to conduct a comprehensive review of existing climate change providers and their various approaches.

 AuthorDirector, Environmental Research and Engagement—Responsible Investment

-Asset owners want and need to understand the potential effects of climate change on their portfolios.
-Traditional investment analysts spend their days examining the risks and opportunities that can change the value of an investment.
-But until recently, it has been difficult to gauge the potential impacts of climate change on a company’s valuation or portfolio performance.
-Climate change scenario analysis can potentially help investors understand the effects of climate change on physical assets, as well as the opportunities and challenges that a company might face as it transitions to a lower-carbon economy.
+Property owners want and need to understand the potential effects of climate change on their portfolios.
+Traditional investment analysts spend their days exploring risks and opportunities that could change the value of the investment.
+But until recently, it has been difficult to quantify the potential impacts of climate change on corporate accounting or portfolio performance.
+Climate change analysis can help investors understand the effects of climate change on tangible assets, as well as the opportunities and challenges a company may face as it transitions to a low-carbon economy.

-But this is a nascent undertaking, and growing pains are everywhere.
-Each provider has a unique approach to the data and analysis, with different strengths and weaknesses.
-Over time, there will likely be some convergence as regulators, clients, beneficiaries and other stakeholders demand that investors report on portfolio climate risk and opportunity exposure.
-It’s a daunting task for asset managers.
+But this is still a work in progress, and the pain of growing up is everywhere.
+Each provider has a unique data and analysis system, with different strengths and weaknesses.
+Over time, there may be some interactions as regulators, clients, beneficiaries and other stakeholders require investors to report portfolio risks and exposure opportunities.
+It is hard work for property managers.

 Academic and Investor Collaboration

 Mabcredit (MC) has formed an ongoing partnership with Columbia University's Earth Institute.
-Our team collaborated with the Earth Institute to create and deliver climate risk training to internal MC investors and stakeholders.
-Next, those investors and stakeholders worked with the Earth Institute to produce our first Taskforce on Climate-Related Financial Disclosure (TCFD)-aligned climate statement.
-As a signatory to the UN Principles for Responsible Investment (PRI), MC will eventually be required to implement scenario analysis for our investments and operations, and we believe that our partnership with the Earth Institute will benefit that analysis greatly.
+Our team has partnered with the Earth Institute to create and deliver climate risk training to internal MC investors and stakeholders.
+Next, those investors and stakeholders worked with the Earth Institute to produce our first statement accompanying the Taskforce on Climate-Related Financial Disclosure (TCFD).
+As a signatory to the UN Commitment for Investment Investment (PRI), the MC will eventually need to use it to analyze our investment status and performance, and we believe that our partnership with the Earth Institute will greatly benefit from that analysis.

-Our analysis of the various providers and their offerings stems in part from our in-house experience.
-Specifically, MC has a proprietary climate-change-scenario model that is used to manage a strategy of Australian equities based on the Mab 200 Index.
-Our experience with this model — and the massive resources needed to appropriately analyze climate change scenarios for those 200 stocks — informed our evaluation of external scenario-analysis providers whose output we can combine with the insights of active portfolio management for larger investment universes.
+Our analysis of the various providers and their contributions stems from part of our internal experience.
+Specifically, the MC has a climate change model used to manage the Australian budget strategy based on the Mab 200 Index.
+Our experience with this model — and the great resources needed to accurately analyze climate change conditions in those 200 stocks — informed our external providers of analyzing the situation where their impact could be combined with the details of effective portfolio management of large investment sites.

 Round 1: Criteria and Prospective Vendors

-Each provider had gaps in asset-class and market coverage.
-For example, some firms cover only developed markets, some also offer emerging markets, and none offers comprehensive frontier-market coverage.
-Some providers cover equity only, and others cover corporate or sovereign debt with or without equity.
-No firm covered options, and coverage of other asset classes was limited or nonexistent.
-Though it is still a very new industry, we have already seen providers attempting to close gaps through acquisition and consolidation, a trend that we expect will continue.
+Each supplier had vacancies in the property category and market placement.
+For example, some firms only cover developed markets, others also offer emerging markets, and none offer full-fledged border markets.
+Some providers cover only equity, while others cover corporate or private debt equally with or without it.
+There are no covered company options, and the inclusion of other categories of assets was limited or nonexistent.
+Although it is still a relatively new industry, we have already seen suppliers try to close the gaps with acquisition and integration, a practice we expect to continue.

-The depth of disclosure also varies: Is it data for one business unit or several business units?
-Plus, disclosing companies unitize their data in different ways — or they may provide only highlights of key drivers rather than complete information.
+Depth of disclosure also varies: Data for one business unit or fewer business units?
+Also, disclosing companies aggregate their data in a variety of ways — or they may offer key points to key drivers rather than complete information.

-Finally, the scenario-analysis models are complex, but many need to be more sophisticated to provide reliable output.
-For example, the models measure risk in different ways.
-Some look at a company’s business by sector and location, and then use generalized information to translate that into the potential impact.
-Others go further, looking beyond simple industry or geographic exposures into the businesses themselves, accounting for how current financials might be affected by climate change —slimmer margins, for example, coming from higher costs that include carbon taxes, and even how much mitigation work might already have been done.
+Lastly, the situation analysis models are complex, but many need to be complex in order to provide reliable output.
+For example, models measure risk in different ways.
+Others look at a company’s business by sector and location, and then use general knowledge to interpret that to the potential impact.
+Some go further, looking beyond simple industries or geographical exposure to businesses themselves, calculating how current investments can be affected by climate change — small limits, for example, from higher costs that include carbon taxes, and even how much mitigation work has been done.